 Understanding What Makes a DWI a Felony: Key Factors Explained

 What makes a DWI a felony depends on aggravating factors including prior convictions, accidents causing injury or death, high blood alcohol concentration above 0.15%, minor passengers under 16, or third/fourth offenses within lookback periods.
-Felony drunk driving convictions carry substantially harsher penalties than misdemeanors including 1-15 years state prison, $10,000+ fines, permanent license revocation, and lifelong felony records affecting employment, housing, voting rights, and firearm ownership.
+Felony drunk driving convictions carry substantially harsher penalties than misdemeanors, which may include multi-year state prison sentences, significant fines, long-term license consequences, and felony records that can affect employment, housing, voting rights, and firearm ownership.

 Felony Classification Explained: Understanding Charge Escalation

 What makes a DWI a felony involves specific statutory triggers that elevate standard misdemeanor drunk driving charges to felony status with dramatically increased penalties.
 The National Highway Traffic Safety Administration (NHTSA) recognizes that most first-offense DWI charges qualify as misdemeanors punishable by county jail sentences under one year.
-However, certain circumstances transform impaired driving into felony offenses prosecuted more aggressively with state prison sentences exceeding one year and permanent criminal records creating lifelong consequences.
+However, certain circumstances transform impaired driving into felony offenses prosecuted more aggressively with state prison sentences exceeding one year and felony criminal records that may carry long-term consequences.

 Understanding felony DWI classification is crucial because consequences extend far beyond immediate criminal penalties.
 Felony records appear prominently on background checks, disqualifying applicants from many employment opportunities, professional licenses, educational programs, and housing options.